 Instead of devising individual penetration tests, the evaluator felt that testing different interfaces of the product against network penetration attacks offered by the latest set of Nessus plug-ins and re-running the fuzz tests that Sourcefire uses for their SEU testing were apt were apt.
-Hence all penetration testing for this product was conducted using Nessus to test the resistance of the product to publicly available attacks which include Denial of Service attacks.
+Hence, all penetration testing for this product was conducted using Nessus to test the resistance of the product to publicly available attacks, which include Denial of Service attacks.

-The evaluator ran the following test on a Defense Center (DC3000) and on 3D Sensor with IPS (running SFLinux) appliance (3D2500), 3D Sensor with IPS (running SBLinux) appliance (3D5800) and 3D Sensor with IPS (running SVLinux) appliance (3D9800)
+The evaluator ran the following test on a Defense Center (DC1500), a 3D Sensor with IPS (running 32-bit SFLinux) appliance (3D2000), a 3D Sensor with IPS (running 64-bit SFLinux) appliance (3D7120), a Virtual Defense Center and a Virtual 3D Sensor with IPS.

-- Set up the Nessus Laptop such that a ping from the laptop can reach the Management Ports of the appliance.
-Make sure that there are no routers between the TOE and the Nessus Laptop. - Run a Nessus Scan with all plugins turned on against one of the Management Ports.
+• Set up the Nessus Laptop such that a ping from the laptop can reach the Management Ports of the component.
+Make sure that there are no routers between the TOE and the Nessus Laptop.

+• Run a Nessus Scan with all plugins turned on against one of the Management Ports.